Cube-J/dm-fabric.js/README.md

 ## dm-fabric.js
-Fabric.js package with es6 imports suppprted in browser.
+ES6 module of Fabric.js package.
 Not supported in Node.js.

 ## Fabric.js